 There is strong parent involvement and partnerships at Hope Community PCS.
-The activities that bring parent involvement include but are not limited to: New Parent Orientation, Open House, Back-to School Night, Curriculum Nights, Parent Workshops, Parent Data Meetings, and Parent/Teacher conferences are scheduled at least three (3) times a year.
-Our parents also participate in many field trips, fundraisers, as well as various activities held.
+The activities that bring parent involvement include but are not limited to: Open House, Back-to School Night, Curriculum Nights, Parent Workshops, Parent Data Meetings, and Parent/Teacher conferences are scheduled at least three (2) times a year.
+Our parents also participate in many field trips, fundraisers, as well as various activities held when allowed due to Covid and proper safety documentation.
 They are as follows: